Build the Docker image of a Node.js application

 docker build -t node-app .

-View the image detail by running docker image ls.
+View the image detail by running the command: docker image ls

-Let's try to run the image and verify the application work as expected.
-Since the Node project interacts with MongoDB, so we need to start a container with the command below:
+Since the Node project interacts with MongoDB, so we need to start a docker container for MongoDB with the command below:

 docker network create node-app-network

-Create a file .env that will contain the environment variables to inject when starting a Docker container of our application image.
+to set the database credentials; This file will be used to inject variables when starting a Docker container of our application image.

 HOST=http://localhost